nicolewallace09/financial-interest-calc/README.md

 ## Usage
 This application will allow users to enter a principal, rate of annual interest, and number of years to calculate a total of principal plus interest.<br>
+Please view deployed application [Heroku](https://nw-interest-calc.herokuapp.com/)<br>
 <img src='public/images/calculator.png'>

 ## Questions
-If you have any questions about this project, please contact me directly at nicole.elisaw@gmail.com.
+If you have any questions about this project, please contact me directly at nicole.elisaw@gmail.com. # finanical-interest-calc